pagyP/pagyp.github.io/content/posts/2024-22-01-can-you-mix-and-match-topologies-in-azure-virtual-wan/index.md

 ---
-title: "Can Yoo Mix and Match Topologies in Azure Virtual WAN?"
+title: "Can You Mix and Match Topologies in Azure Virtual WAN?"
 date: "2024-01-22"
 featured_image: ""
 author: "Paul Paginton"